pietraferreira/quartz/content/notes/llvm.md

 }
 ```

-As you can see, the instructions (in LLVM IR) are in [[three-address-code|three address form]], which means they take some number of inputs and produce a result in a different register.
+As you can see, the instructions (in LLVM IR) are in [three address form](three-address-code.md), which means they take some number of inputs and produce a result in a different register.

 It also does not use a fixed set of named registers, it uses an infinite set of temporaries named with a `%` character.